Understanding The Grieving Process

 The grief process is very personal and our programs help family members move toward an appropriate grief response and adjust to a loss.
 Hospice of Davidson County offers grief support to all family members for 13 months following the death of a patient.

 Grief is a natural part of life, it is very personal, and the process should take however long it takes for you to get through it.
 Don’t let people tell you how you’re supposed to feel.
 Sometimes you may not feel anything at all, but once the shock wears off, you may find yourself experiencing any number of emotions.
 Again, there is no wrong way to grieve.
-To learn more, call us at 336-475-5444.
+To learn more about navigating grief and our grief programs, call us at 336-475-5444.

 Grief is a normal response of emotions, thoughts and behaviors that follow the loss of someone or something important to you.
 There is no wrong way to grieve unless it causes pain to yourself, or others.
 However, there are certain items to remember throughout this process, including our reactions, managing of emotions, and words that can either support or hinder this process.